Kunull/Writeups/docs/Root Me/Web - Client/Javascript - Obfuscation 2.md

 ![1](https://github.com/Knign/Write-ups/assets/110326359/4d237aab-f71e-44cf-b9e2-456f62c23444)

 The page is empty.
-Let's check the source code.
+Let's inspect the source code of the page.

 ![2](https://github.com/Knign/Write-ups/assets/110326359/9a79f214-0238-4257-be90-050459531f19)